NULLhere/NFSwalker/README.md

 Nope!
 Because the share configuration only allows READ and LOOKUP operations.
 Fundamentally, both types of permissions must match for the user to be able to perform actions.

 That said, for a Linux server it’s straightforward: the UID and GID correspond to the owners of the resources being requested.
 Once obtained, you can impersonate that identity and access the target content.
-For more info about how NFS works, the author of NFSpy made a good description: https://github.com/bonsaiviking/NfSpy
+For more info about how NFS works, the author of NFSpy explained it very well: https://github.com/bonsaiviking/NfSpy

 For a Windows server, it’s more complex—especially when detailed FATTR4_ACL attributes are not enabled, as UID and GID are not returned.
 Assuming: